Voodoo (KRU song)

-"Voodoo" is a song by Malaysian boy band, KRU, which was released on 22 November 2024 as the lead single from their fourteenth studio album Kaset.
+"Voodoo" is a song by Malaysian boy band, KRU, which was released on 22 November 2024 as the lead single from their fourteenth studio album, Kaset.
 It is their first official single release in six years since they disbanded in 2018 and reunited in 2024.
 The song was written by the KRU brothers and produced by Edry Abdul Halim.
 To promote the song as a single, a music video was filmed using the artificial intelligence (AI) and directed by Suhaimi Yayanto.

 Background and release

 On 10 October 2024, KRU reunited after six years of hiatus and signed with Sony Music Malaysia.
 Concurrently, they announced that they will be releasing their new album titled Kaset.
 On 22 November, KRU selected "Voodoo" as their first single from their upcoming album.

 Composition

 The track is three minutes and eleventh seconds long, written and composed by the brothers themselves.
 The experimental love song, produced by Edry Abdul Halim, is about an emotional journey of a man who intrigued with a women's mysterious charming.
-KRU revealed that the song "holds a special place" in their hearts while maintaing their trademark pop, hip-hop and R&B sounds they used to famous for in the 1990s.
+KRU revealed that the song "holds a special place" in their hearts while maintaining their trademark pop, hip-hop and R&B sounds they used to famous for in the 1990s.